Madrasah Irsyad Zuhri Al-Islamiah: School uniform

 In Islam, the aurat has to be covered in the presence of non-mahram (strangers).
 For males, aurat is from the belly button to below the knees.
 For females, aurat is the whole body except the face and palms.
 Being an Islamic school, Irsyad's uniform conforms to the Muslim dress code and thus has a uniform that is quite different from the shorts and skirts of national schools in Singapore.
 Having a uniform that respects the aurat is one of the primary reasons why parents choose to send their children to madrasahs.
 This is especially so for girls.

 The Irsyad school uniform for primary school boys consists of a short-sleeved cream coloured shirt which is worn tucked out, long turquoise pants with a simple black belt, a black songkok (traditional Malay headgear) and black canvas shoes.
 For secondary school boys, the sleeves are long and the shirt is worn tucked in with a black belt.

-The school uniform for primary school girls consists of a loose long turquoise blouse that touches the calf, straight cut long pants, a long beige tudung (headdress) that fully covers the chest, and black shoes and socks.
+The school uniform for primary school girls consists of a loose long turquoise blouse that touches the calf, straight cut long pants, a long light-yellow cream tudung (headdress) that fully covers the chest, and black shoes and socks.
 For secondary school girls, the blouse and pants are replaced by a jubah (long loose dress).